August 6, 2023

 By scanning their trusted identity document – such as a driver’s license – and then completing a brief biometric facial scan, banks can check the verified identity of each new customer without ever meeting them in person.

-Onboarding is the point of highest risk because you don’t know anything about the user or their risk until you have enrolled them – so it’s important to start off with the highest level of identity assurance in order to defend against threats such as synthetic identity fraud.
+Onboarding is the point of highest risk because you don’t know anything about the user or their risk until you have enrolled them – so it’s important to start off with the highest level of identity assurance to defend against threats such as synthetic identity fraud.
 Trust established at onboarding will carry through the customer lifecycle.

 Customer Authentication

 An account could be onboarded legitimately, but then compromised through account takeover fraud, identity theft, phishing, or other fraudulent activity.
-Biometric face authentication ensures that the person trying to access an account (the ‘visitor’) is the same person that created the account (the ‘owner’) on an ongoing basis.
+Biometric face authentication ensures that the person trying to access an account (the ‘visitor’) is the same person who created the account (the ‘owner’) on an ongoing basis.

 Once the individual’s identity has been established using the highest level of assurance, returning authentication doesn’t require the same stringent process and can be achieved through a simpler liveness check – unless something has changed to raise the level of risk.
 Examples of this include the customer asking for a new line of credit, adding a new authorized user to their account, requesting a password reset, or setting up a new device or rebinding an existing device.
 In these instances, a bank may decide to step up the authentication and require an additional biometric scan to ensure that this is in fact the customer requesting these changes.
 This enables banks to deliver the required convenience and flexibility for customers.